-There Are Some Pretty Crazy Conspiracy Theories About Fort Knox
+Some Pretty Crazy Conspiracy Theories Exist About Fort Knox

-Because there is so little access and information about the contents of the gold vault, there are a lot of theories about what's really inside.
-Some conspiracy theorists - like the Gold Anti-Trust Action Committee (GATA) - think that the gold doesn't really exist, there isn't as much as the government claims, or the government has been selling it off for years.
-Others claim the gold is really tungsten bricks painted to look like the precious metal.
+Because there remains so little information about the contents of the gold vault, a lot of theories crop up regarding what's really inside Fort Knox.
+Many conspiracy theorists - like the Gold Anti-Trust Action Committee (GATA) - believe the gold doesn't really exist, there isn't as much as the government claims, or the government has sold it off for years.
+Others claim the gold is actually just tungsten bricks painted to look like the precious metal.

-Theories also exist as to the other contents of the vault.
-There are crazy rumors about what the vault might house – like the body of Jimmy Hoffa.
-There are equally strange things to have been really stored in the vault, like morphine and opium, during the early '90s.
+But theories exist regarding other possible contents of the vault - like the body of Jimmy Hoffa.
+Of course, strange things have been stored in the vault, like morphine and opium during the early '90s.

-Very Few People Have Ever Seen The Gold At Fort Knox
+Very Few People Have Seen The Gold At Fort Knox

 In August 2017, US Treasury Secretary Steve Mnuchin visited the gold vault at Fort Knox and, along with a few other politicians, surveyed the site.
-Congressman Brett Guthrie, from Kentucky, made the trip and issued the following statement:
+Kentucky congressman Brett Guthrie also made the trip, and issued the following statement:

 It was an honor to join Secretary Mnuchin, Governor Bevin, and Senator McConnell to visit the depository yesterday - the first time visitors have been allowed at the facility since members of Congress inspected the depository in 1974...
 I am glad to report that everything at the depository looked to be secure and in order.

-The last Congressional visit prior to this was in 1974.
-To date, only one US President has been inside the vault - Franklin Delano Roosevelt, who was president when the US Bullion Depository was established.
+The last Congressional visit prior to this occurred in 1974.
+To date, only one US president has been inside the vault - Franklin Delano Roosevelt, who served as president when the US Bullion Depository within Fort Knox was established.

 The Government Won't Show The Public How Much Gold Is In Fort Knox